 This title includes a fun reference for older learners but still describes what the class will cover.
 All of the words are in title case and the title is free of emojis and excessive punctuation.

 Every listing needs a photo!
 A good photo goes a long way.
 Take the time to choose a photo that reflects the subject of the course and that looks good.
-Photos should be appropriate for young learners, should not create the impression of bias, should have low potential for controversy, and should observe all other aspects of our class content policy.
-Your photo should not contain letters or numbers, so that your class can be promoted by our marketing services; class images that contain these will not be marketed.
+Photos should be appropriate for young learners, should not create the impression of bias, and should observe all other aspects of our class content policy.
+Your photo should not contain letters or numbers so that your class can be promoted by our marketing services; class images that contain these will not be marketed.
 We require you to use images that you own or that are licensed for commercial use.
 Many images online are copyrighted and are not available for reuse.
 Creative Commons makes it easy to find images available for commercial use.
 They can be found at https://ccsearch.creativecommons.org/?lt=commercial.

 The summary should be a single sentence or phrase describing the class.
 Along with the title, this is the main way to interest parents in your class.
 The summary should be clear and descriptive rather than a teaser.
 Think of this section as a 1-sentence class description that parents will see on the Find Classes page and in Facebook ads.
 This section can also highlight keywords to help prospective parents find your class.
 This section should not contain any words in UPPERCASE, any excessive punctuation, or any emojis (either made with parenthesis, like :), or pictures, like 😁).
 Emojis can be included as necessary in the class description.